theislab/kBET/README.md

 ---
 title: "kBET short introduction"
 author: "Maren Büttner"
-date: "6/27/2017"
+date: "9/18/2017"
 ---

 # kBET - k-nearest neighbour batch effect test

 The R package provides a test for batch effects in high-dimensional single-cell RNA sequencing data.
 It evaluates the accordance of replicates based on Pearson's $\chi^2$ test.
 First, the algorithm creates k-nearest neighbour matrix and choses 10% of the samples to check the batch label distribution in its neighbourhood.
 If the local batch label distribution is sufficiently similar to the global batch label distribution, the $\chi^2$-test does not reject the null hypothesis (that is "all batches are well-mixed").
 The neighbourhood size k is fixed for all tests.
 Next, the test returns a binary result for each of the tested samples.
 Finally, the result of kBET is the average test rejection rate.
-The lower the test result, the less bias is introduced by the batch effect.
+The lower the test result, the less bias is introduced by the batch effect. kBET is very sensitive to any kind of bias.
+If kBET returns an average rejection rate of 1 for your batch-corrected data, you may also consider to compute the average silhouette width and PCA-based batch-effect measures to explore the degree of the batch effect.
 Learn more about kBET and batch effect correction in our [bioRxiv pre-print](https://www.biorxiv.org/content/early/2017/10/27/200345).

 ## Installation